Duration & Fees

 - Fully equipped custom built expedition vehicle with pop up roof (no air conditioning)

-- 5 nights' twin share en-suite accommodation as indicated
+- 5 nights' twin share en-suite accommodation with en-suite bathrooms

 - National Park entry fees (2 days Etosha and 1 day Sossusvlei)